rodolfoalmeid/docker-learning/README.md

-1 - Login to google gcr.io
+1 - Login to google repository

 Login if using the old gcr.io
 ```